-Quick and cozy, this simple stovetop Pinole Chia Oatmeal is a delicious healthy vegan breakfast.
+Quick and cozy, this simple stovetop Pinole Chia Oatmeal is one of the best healthy vegan breakfast recipes.
 If you haven’t tried pinole yet, meet my new favorite way to start the day!

-Keep reading to learn more about this nutrient-rich, delicious food then scroll down for my favorite way to make it, plus 6 more delectable recipes.
+Keep reading to learn more about this nutrient-rich, delicious food then scroll down for my favorite way to make it, plus 6 more quick breakfasts.

 Take it away Maya!